Gut Bites MD

 Hangry bacteria in your gut microbiome are linked to chronic disease

-Feeding them what they need could lead to happier cells and a healthier body Christopher Damman, University of Washington Diet-related chronic diseases have reached a critical juncture in the U.S. Nearly half the population has prediabetes or diabetes.
+Feeding them what they need could lead to happier cells and a healthier body Christopher Damman, Associate Professor of Gastroenterology, School of Medicine, University of Washington.
+Editor-in-Chief of Gut Bites MD.
+Diet-related chronic diseases have reached a critical juncture in the U.S. Nearly half the population has prediabetes or diabetes.
 Over 40% are overweight or obese.
-One in nine people over the age of 65 has Alzheimer’s disease,…
+One in nine…

 June 27, 2023